sophiexsf/School_District_Analysis/README.md

 * Math passing percentage decreases from 75.0% to 74.8% when THS 9th grade scores are excluded.
 * Reading passing percentage decreases from 85.8% to 85.7% when THS 9th grade scores are excluded.
 * Overall passing percentage decreases from 65.2% to 64.9% when THS 9th grade scores are excluded.
-Given the population size this means approx. 118 more students would be passing if the percentages with THS 9th grade included are accurate.

 Full district summary: